ShaunHernandez/Stats220_repo/README.md

 # Stats220_repo

-Hello!
-Welcome to my stats 220 repo
+**Hello!** _Welcome to my stats 220 repo_

 My name is Shaun and I am a third year Commerce/Communication student studying at the University of Auckland

-- Item 1
-- Item 2
-- Item 3
-  - Sub Item 1
-  - Sub Item 2
+I have taken 2 stats papers:

+1. Stats 108
+2. Stats 201

+and I am currently taking my third one: Stats220

-* WA
+*